e-dzia/mastermind/README.md

 ## Results

+### State of the art

+Donald Knuth [1] proposed a minimax method that requires 4.478 guesses on average to find the code with a maximum of 5 guesses.

+**State-of-the-art** result is a depth-first search which Kenji Koyama and Tony W. Lai performed [2] - showing that the optimal method for solving a random code could achieve an average of 5625/1296 = 4.3403 (and a maximum of 6 guesses).

 ### Smart Player

 Smart Player removes all codes that are not possible given current feedback.
 He doesn't do anything more.
 Smart Player has three strategies of choosing next move (after removing codes that are not possible):